FAQs

 Fees vary according to the services provided.
 General fees are as follow, but may be adjusted in some circumstances:

-After care: After the euthanasia is completed, I will usually take your pet to Until We Meet Again (in North Vancouver) for cremation.
-Families wishing return of their pet’s ashes receive a private cremation (costs vary from $ 260 to $480, also based on size).
-Communal cremations are for families that do not wish return of their pet’s ashes (costs vary from $ 120 to 275.00, again based on size).
+After care: After the euthanasia is completed, we will transfer your pet to Gateway Pet Memorial located at 9346 193 St Surrey, BC.
+Families wishing return of their pet’s ashes receive a private cremation.
+Communal cremations are for families that do not wish return of their pet’s ashes.
 GST is added to all fees.

-Some families are interested in some form of memorial products or services.
-You can visit the Until We Meet Again website for information on what they offer.
+Some families may be interested in memorial keepsakes or services.
+Visit gatewaypetmemorial.com website for information on what they offer.

 GST and PST will be charged on all services as appropriate.